gnarf/learn-deployment/README.md

 ### How do I start?

-1. Clone this repository and cd into it.
-2. Run `npm install`
+1. Create a public/private keypair and register the public key with github.
+2. Install Ansible 1.9.2.
-3. Run `npm start`
+3. `npm install -g learn-deployment`

-Enjoy!
+4. Wait for the workshop to begin.
+5. Run `learn-deployment`!